munzekm/MegaMunzek/content/welcome.md

   - getting-started
 ---

 Hello!
-Welcome to my mega's page, where you can learn more about me and my interests :)
+Welcome to my page, where you can learn more about me and my interests :)

 We know that first impressions are important, so we've populated your new site with some initial **Getting Started** posts that will help you get familiar with everything in no time.
 This is the first one!